Git Basics. Working with Branches

 Check the status to see that you're still on the

-branch.Check out the
+authbranch.Check out the

-branch.See, shows what will change when you merge
+masterbranch.See, shows what will change when you merge

 From the master branch merge SDN, see the resulting

-file and graph:
+S1file and graph:

 Git confirms you have done a fast-forward merge.

-Git has added one line to S1, and cat S1
+Git has added one line to S1, and cat S1 shows this.

-branch: Git has moved the pointer to the same commit where SDN
+With the graph alias command, you see that the master branch is caught up with the SDN branch: Git has moved the pointer to the same commit where SDN is.

 As you don't need two branches pointing to the same commit, you can delete the

-branch.
+SDNbranch.
 See Deleting Branches.

 3-Way Merge

-Now that you've merged and deleted the SDN
+Now that you've merged and deleted the SDN branch let's do the same for the auth branch.

-branch.
+Looking at the commit graph, you can see there is no direct path from the master branch to the auth branch.
 Git can not do a fast-forward merge this time.
 For this case, a 3-way merge will happen.

 You need to merge these branches into a new commit called a merge commit.
 To make this merge commit, Git looks at three commits: